What is litter?

 - take-away food packaging

-Litter is a very visible sign of pollution.
+Litter is a visible sign of pollution.
 It is unsightly and can cause harm to people, wildlife and our waterways.
 It encourages pest animals as well as the spread of germs and disease.
 Litter is wasteful and costly to clean up.
 Litter also affects the way tourists view our State.
+It can degrade water quality if there are harmful chemicals associated with it.

 Litter takes many forms and has a range of effects.
-Many of the materials we casually throw away don't break down - they last in the environment for a long time.
-People may think that paper decomposes easily, but a parking ticket, for example, can take up to a month to decompose, depending on where it is.
+Many of the materials we casually or accidentally throw away don't break down - they last in the environment for a long time.

 The following table shows the time it takes for some common litter items to decompose in the environment.

-Some litter can be dangerous.
-Broken glass, fishhooks and bits of metal can cause serious injuries to people and wildlife.
-Discarded lit cigarettes can cause bushfires.
+Broken glass, fishhooks and bits of metal can cause injuries to people and wildlife.
+Discarded lit cigarettes can cause bushfires, often with a huge personal and financial toll.

 Litter has many other costs that are significant but hard to quantify in dollar terms.
 Examples include the social and environmental costs of degraded environments, injured wildlife, and impacts on liveability such as reduced amenity of public space, and community safety.